 Laws are not the only constraints on policies and selection of mechanisms.
 Society distinguishes between legal and acceptable practices.
 It may be legal for a company to require all its employees to provide DNA samples for authentication purposes, but it is not socially acceptable.
-Requiring the use of social security numbers as passwords is legal (unless the computer is one owned by the U.S. government) but also unacceptable.
+In the United States, requiring the use of Social Security Numbers as passwords is often legal (unless a state law forbids this or the computer is one owned by the U.S. government) but also unacceptable.
 These practices provide security but at an unacceptable cost, and they encourage users to evade or otherwise overcome the security mechanisms.

-The issue that laws and customs raise is the issue of psychological acceptability.
+The issue that laws and customs raise is a psychological one.
 A security mechanism that would put users and administrators at legal risk would place a burden on these people that few would be willing to bear; thus, such a mechanism would not be used.
 An unused mechanism is worse than a nonexistent one, because it gives a false impression that a security service is available.
-Hence, users may rely on that service to protect their data, when in reality their data is unprotected.
+Hence, users may rely on that service to protect their data when in reality their data is unprotected.